sksaravanakumar18/angular-20-guide/README.md

 2. 🆕 Create a new issue with detailed information
 3. 📝 Include your environment details (Node.js version, OS, Angular CLI version)

+### Common Issues

+#### 404 Error on GitHub Pages
+If you encounter a 404 error when accessing routes directly:
+- The deployment script automatically creates a `404.html` file to handle client-side routing
+- If the issue persists, redeploy using: `npm run deploy`
+- GitHub Pages may take a few minutes to update after deployment

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).